openaire/iis/iis-workflows/docs/workflow_conventions.markdown

 Here:

 - `workingDir` corresponds to a directory where the node can store results of its intermediate computations, temporary files etc. In case of this node being a subworkflow, this is the place where directories of its child workflow nodes are stored.
 This directory is named `working_dir` in the file system.
-- The "sample_processor" directory is recreated in the `<prepare>` section of the Oozie's action.
-This is to ensure that the workflow can be properly restarted in case of transient errors and possibly stopped and resumed (I'm not sure about the latter two -- this has to be checked in practice).
+- In Oozie definition, `working_dir` and output data store directories are removed in the `<prepare>` XML section to ensure that the action can be restarted whenever an unexpected error occurs.
+Note we cannot just remove `sample_processor` directory to achieve this goal because output directories may be defined by a workflow calling this workflow (see below) as residing outside given node directory structure.

 In case when workflow A calls workflow B, the **paths to directories where B saves its output data stores are passed from workflow A as parameters**.
 Then for certain workflow nodes in B, the output data store directories won't be subdirectories of the directory corresponding to this workflow node.